 AO plans offer significantly cheaper dog insurance rates.
 Many pet parents are unaware of this affordable option starting as low as $9 per month.
 However, the coverage in these plans is limited to vet costs for accidental injuries.
 Examples of eligible expenses might include the cost to diagnose and treat:

 You could save money by opting to enroll in basic accident protection, but it's important to be aware of all the potential costs you might have to cover out-of-pocket.
 AI plans are more expensive because they're much more comprehensive, covering for a wider range of health issues in dogs such as:

 The cost of pet insurance will also depend on your deductible amount, annual limit, and reimbursement rate.
 Generally, the lower the reimbursement and higher the deductible, the cheaper dog insurance will be.
 For instance, a dog insurance plan that pays out 100% of covered vet bills will be more expensive than a plan that reimburses 70% of the total bill.

-Some pet insurance companies let you customize these policy terms, which then allows you to reduce the cost of dog insurance by adjusting the plan to your price preference.
+Some pet insurance companies let you customize these policy terms, which allows you to get cheaper dog insurance by paying only for what you need.

 Discount clubs like Costco also offer attractive discounts.
 Costco Business and Gold Star members, for instance, get a 15% discount on pet insurance rates, whereas Executive members get the same discount plus the $15 enrollment fee and the first month of premiums waived.